Flotomate/product_docs/source/admin/admin-user-management.rst

 .. note:: You need admin rights to add Requestors using LDAP.

-Once :ref:`LDAP server is configured <ldap-configuration>`, you can start importing Requestors:
+Once :ref:`LDAP server is configured <ldap configuration>`, you can start importing Requestors:

 1. Go to **Admin** >> **LDAP Configuration** (IT Infrastructure).